falakbea/falakbea/README.md

 ---
 <!-- Presentation -->
 <p>
 I'm Bea!
-A passionate software student from Brazil.
+A passionate software testing and quality assurance enthusiast from Brazil.

-  - 🌱 I’m currently studying Python and Django at WomakersCode Bootcamp
+  - 🌱 I’m currently studying Python and Django at WomakersCode Bootcamp.

-  - 🔭 I am looking for my first job opportunity.
-My dream is to solve problems using technology.
+  - 🔭 I am looking for my first role in technology.
 </p>

 <!-- Dropdown -->